mechXsteam/CO-327-Lab-code-and-output-/README.md

 # CO-327-Lab-code-and-output-
-Created github repository to demonstrate the code and output for the practical
+Created github repository to demonstrate the code and output.